-Mr. EDWARDS of California.
-Mr. Chairman, will the gentleman yield?
 Mr. MATSUNAGA.
 I yield to the gentleman from California.
+Mr. EDWARDS of California.
+Mr.

 Mr. EDWARDS of California.
 Mr. Chairman, a language minority group is defined in the bill as Asian Americans, Alaskan natives, American Indians, or persons of Spanish heritage.
 The modifier "single" is used to prevent, for example, Asian American and American Indian populations in a jurisdiction to be added together to meet the 3-percent coverage standard.